gardener/etcd-druid/docs/development/raising-a-pr.md

 # Raising a Pull Request

 We welcome active contributions from the community.
-This document details out the things-to-de-done in order for us to consider a PR for review.
+This document details out the things-to-be-done in order for us to consider a PR for review.
 Contributors should follow the guidelines mentioned in this document to minimize the time it takes to get the PR reviewed.

 ## 00-Prerequisites